kubeedge/sedna/LIST_OF_CHANGES.md

 - [I][M] Modified the `build_image.sh` file to building Docker images by example rather than building all of them.
 - [SC][S] Modified the Sedns requirements.txt to load the extra `kafka-python` and `fluent-logger` dependecies.
+- [SC][S] Modified `hack\update-codegen.sh` to fix a problem where Sedna home does not match GOLANG home.
+In this case, the generated code was never updated in the Sedna framework.